pommevilla/mcint/readme.md

 ## Description

-There are two functions in mcint, calc_mcint and is_under.  calc_mcint calculates a Monte Carlo integral of a provided function with a provided number of trials.  is_under is an internal helper function called in calc_mcint.
+There are two functions in `mcint`: `calc_mcint` and `is_under`.  `calc_mcint` calculates a Monte Carlo integral of a provided function with a provided number of trials.  `is_under` is an internal helper function called in `calc_mcint` that determines if a given point is under the function in question.

 ## Usage